D0CX4ND3R/guide_for_faster_rcnn/README.md

 # Guide for building faster rcnn
 Reproduction of Faster R-CNN by tensorflow.
 Guide to build an own Faster R-CNN.
+For learning and communication.
 Train a toy dataset generates circles, rectangles and triangles.

 # Requires